drardito/CS-Ed-Data-and-AI/Data and Education Course Outline.md

 Here is what you will do this week:

+1. **Review the Course.** Be sure to look over (and bookmark) the course GitHub repository.
+Start with the [landing page](https://github.com/drardito/CS-Ed-Data-and-AI/blob/main/Exploring%20Data%20and%20AI%20in%20Education.md).

-1. **Getting set up** with resources and tools.
+2. **Getting set up** with resources and tools.
 Locate the books mentioned here (and bookmark them for easy access); explore the web resources; and download/install Python and R, and their associated IDEs.

-2. **Play with Python and R**.
+3. **Play with Python and R**.
 Now that you have set yourself up to write Python and R code, it's time to roll up our sleeves and start coding.
 Here's what to do:

    | Coding Language | Resource(s)                                                  | Assignment                                                   |
    | --------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |